 Focus on the definition of the Humanitarian Engineering domain, the competencies necessary for practice in this field, and the education which should underpin those competencies.

-Body of Knowledge (BoK) Management – Daniel Lambert, Gavin Blakey OAM, supported by Cris Birzer (Leadership and Management).
+Body of Knowledge (BoK) Management – Daniel Lambert, Gavin Blakey OAM, supported by Cris Birzer (Leadership and Management) and Jackson Jones (EA).

 Determine the various avenues through which knowledge (and information and data) can be acquired for the BoK.
 Establish and maintain disciplines for useful interpretation of acquired knowledge, and its easily accessible storage.
 Develop channels for the deployment of knowledge thus acquired and interpreted.